 This sudden shift in pressure also resulted in an extra anterior tilt on my pelvis – imagine a full bowl of water that is tilted, so water spills over the front, rather than tucked, so the water balances carefully along its edges.
 Cue more sensations in my lower back.
 These changes are also common in many second pregnancies, or even in first pregnancies where babe grows more quickly or the amniotic sack contains more fluid.

 I responded to these early niggles (lovingly nicknamed ‘sciatic-ouch’) by reducing impact activities (no jogging, despite feeling up to light running until five months into my first pregnancy) and focusing on exercises that strengthen my glutes and my deep-set transverse abdominals to help stabilise a more vulnerable lumbar spine.
-Unilateral exercises, which work one side of the body at a time – think split squats, lunges, single arm rows and paloff presses, to name just a few – help to reinforce healthy communication between the glutes and transverse abs, too.
+Unilateral exercises, which work one side of the body at a time – think split squats, single arm rows and paloff presses, to name just a few – help to reinforce healthy communication between the pelvis and spine, too.

 I’ve mentioned some of the unique considerations of a twin pregnancy in the pillars above, but, in summary, the most notable differences I found in the first trimester include: